jeanecard/AngularDIAndUTDemo/README.md

 The test are especially based on heroes.service and message.service.

-To install use : ng build
+To install use : npm install

 To run demo use : ng serve